TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 **Contact Information**

 The address for Barnes &.
 Noble is 122 Fifth Avenue, New York, NY 10011.
-The address for NOOK Media is 76 Ninth Avenue, New York, NY 10011.
+The address for NOOK Media is 1166 Avenue of the Americas, New York, NY 10011.

+Released: January 2015
+nook-privacy-enUS-v2

 .